Goldfinger, GoldenEye, and now— this is almost too much of a dad joke for me to actually finish— The Villain With The Golden Ear?

 What do you think of Gucci’s latest accessory?
 Comment below!

 My barometer for judging award shows is limited to that of a MTV standard of quality.
-When it comes to anything higher brow, like the Oscars or the Emmys, I truly can only base my opinion on two things: 1.)
+When it comes to anything higher brow, take the Oscars or the Emmys, I truly can only base my opinion on two things: 1.)
 Was I emotionally invested in a nominee?
 And 2.)
 How many celebrity-audience reactions were there?
 With that being said, from my perspective this year’s Emmys weren’t too bad, but for some people— those capable of judging the show for the actual show itself— it was awful.

 Although ill-equipped to give any real insight on the structure or quality of the show, there were a few things that even a mass-market-moron such as myself couldn’t help but notice, or, at least, things that I once knew, forgot, and then was reminded of.
 Like a missed call from a student loan debt collector, the Emmys, at times, felt less like an award show and more like a mood altering provoker of bad emotions.
 In no particular order, I present you with an unranked list, titled, “Relentless Reminders, Brought to You by This Year’s Emmys.”